 The Master of Engineering in Management (MEM) gives graduates with an Engineering degree or a degree in another relevant subject a real insight into the business world.
-A fast-paced course, the MEM offers small group classes, intensive learning and a chance to apply technical skills in real-life situations.
+A fast-paced programme, the MEM offers small group classes, intensive learning, and a chance to apply technical skills in real-life situations.

-As part of the course, students complete a six-month industry-based project.
-The MEM is endorsed by Engineering New Zealand as a quality professional development course.
+As part of the degree, students complete a six-month industry-based project.
+The MEM is endorsed by Engineering New Zealand as a quality professional development programme.

-Candidates must have completed the equivalent of a Bachelor of Engineering with Honours or another degree with good grades in relevant subjects.
+Students must have completed the equivalent of a Bachelor of Engineering with Honours, or another degree with good grades in relevant subjects.
 The standard and relevance of previous studies are the main criteria for selection.

 How to apply

-There may be a limitation on the number of students accepted on to the MEM each year.
-While students can apply any time preceding the year they wish to enrol, candidates are encouraged to apply early as applications close once the programme is full.
+There may be a limitation on the number of students accepted in to the MEM each year.
+While students can apply any time preceding the year they wish to enrol, they are encouraged to apply early, as applications close once the programme is full.
 More information can be found on the Engineering Management website.